Dance Publications

 Long, Julie-Anne.
 2018.
 More Bums on Seat : Branch Nebula : Choreographing the Audience, Runway: Australian Experimental Art, No. 36

-Long, Julie-Anne.
+Long, Julie-Anne & Erin Brannigan.
 2014.
-Sue Healey: Fine Line Terrain, Bodies of Thought: Twelve Australian Choreographers.
-Eds.
-Erin Brannigan, Virginia Baxter, Kent Town SA: Wakefield Press.
+Sue Healey: Fine Line Terrain, Bodies of Thought: Twelve Australian Choreographers, Erin Brannigan & Virginia Baxter (eds), Wakefield Press, 160-173

 Marchant, Jason.
 2016.
 Dance improvisation: why warm up at all?, Brolga, No. 40, March